Tramshy/tex-pixelation-baking/README.md

 # Pixelation Baking
-Pixelation Baking An add-on for Blender that pixelates, bakes and saves the base color textures of selected objects
+An add-on for Blender that pixelates, bakes and saves the base color textures of selected objects